Skip to content

 Short answers, pulled from the story.

-When did the figure of Uncle Sam first appear in print?
+When did Uncle Sam first appear in literature?